randruc/Lazuli/doc/AboutDocumentation.md

 When writing a document each line must not exceed 80 columns in length.
-Documents must be easily readable without scrolling in a console (e.g. with `less`), in simple text editors, in a file diff utility ,or with browsers that doesn't support the Markdown syntax.
+Documents must be easily readable without scrolling in a console (e.g. with `less`), in simple text editors, in a file diff utility, or with browsers that doesn't support the Markdown syntax.
 This limit isn't a problem when viewing the file in a modern browser since Mardown ignores simple line breaks.